 The project gets a big thumbs-up from homeowners, too.
-Those polled in the “Report” gave their new kitchen a Joy Score of 9.8 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.
+Those polled in the report gave their new kitchen a "joy score" of 10 (out of 10!), a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.

 Planning your kitchen remodel should take more time than the actual construction.
 If you plan well, the amount of time you’re inconvenienced by construction mayhem will be minimized.
 Plus, you’re more likely to stay on budget.

 How much time should you spend planning?
 The National Kitchen and Bath Association recommends at least six months.
 That way, you won’t be tempted to change your mind during construction and create change orders, which will inflate construction costs and hurt your return on investment.

 Study your existing kitchen: How wide is the doorway into your kitchen?
 It’s a common mistake many homeowners make: Buying the extra-large fridge only to find they can’t get it in the doorway.
 To avoid mistakes like this, create a drawing of your kitchen with measurements for doorways, walkways, counters, etc. And don’t forget height, too.

 Think about traffic patterns: Work aisles should be a minimum of 42 inches wide and at least 48 inches wide for households with multiple cooks.

 Design with ergonomics in mind: Drawers or pull-out shelves in base cabinets; counter heights that can adjust up or down; a wall oven instead of a range: These are all features that make a kitchen accessible to everyone — and a pleasure to work in.